SimonFolkerts/react-routing-demo/README.md

 The main difference between `Link` and `NavLink` is that `NavLink` provides some additional features for styling and behavior, specifically for links that represent the current active route.
 Here are some key differences:

 - `Link` is a basic component that creates a normal link to a specified route.
 It does not provide any special styling or behavior by default.
-- `NavLink` is a component that creates a link to a specified route and applies an `activeClassName` to the link when the current route matches the link's `to` prop.
+- `NavLink` is a component that creates a link to a specified route and applies an `active` class to the link when the current route matches the link's `to` prop.
 This makes it easy to style the active link differently from the other links in a navbar, for example.
-- `NavLink` also supports additional props like `activeStyle` and `exact`, which allow you to further customize how the active link is styled and matched to the current route.
+- `NavLink` also supports `exact`, which allow you to further customize how the active link is styled and matched to the current route.

 We can add some css to style the active class on the `NavLink`: